Newtown parents score a win in growing fight against hoaxers

 Lately, the fight has been joined by others who lost relatives in the Dec.
 14, 2012, school shooting in Newtown, Connecticut.
 After quietly enduring harassment and ridiculous assertions for years, some have changed their approach, deciding the only way to stop it is to confront it.
 Their efforts have turned the tables on the hoaxers, including Alex Jones , host of the conspiracy-driven Infowars website.

-The families of several of the 20 children and six educators killed in the 2012 shooting are suing Jones, Infowars and others for promoting the hoax theory.

-Jones made angry comments on his show Friday about a lawyer for the families, accusing him of trying to frame him by planting child pornography in documents Jones’ attorneys submitted to the families’ lawyers.

-Robbie Parker, whose 6-year-old daughter Emilie was among those killed at Sandy Hook, spent years ignoring people who called him a crisis actor.
+Robbie Parker, whose 6-year-old daughter Emilie was among 20 first-graders and six educators killed at Sandy Hook, spent years ignoring people who called him a crisis actor.
 His family moved to the West Coast, but still the harassment didn’t stop.
 He would get letters from people who found his address.
 He was once stopped in a parking garage by a man who berated him and said the shooting never happened.

 “You are taught when you are young that you ignore bullies and eventually they will leave you alone,” Parker said.
 “But as time went on, and my other girls were getting older, I realized they weren’t stopping and some of this was getting worse and getting more personal.”